 The Bodhisatta was once a golden peacock.
 For safety’s sake, he lived in the remote Dandaka forest.
-Every morning at sunrise and again at sunset he sat on a hilltop and recited two protection spells, one in worship of the sun and the other in honor of past Buddhas.
+Every morning at sunrise, and again at sunset, the Bodhisatta sat on a hilltop and recited two protection spells, one in worship of the sun and the other in honor of past Buddhas.

-Eventually his successor read the plate and sent a hunter to the forest, but the quest for a golden peacock proved equally futile for him and the following four kings.
-But the hunter sent by the seventh king was quite clever.
+Eventually his successor read the plate and sent a hunter to the forest, but the quest for a golden peacock proved equally futile for him, and also for the following four kings.
+But the hunter sent by the next king was quite clever.
 When he saw that snares would not close on the Bodhisatta’s legs, he came up with a new plan.
 He caught a peahen and trained it to dance when he clapped his hands and cry out when he snapped his fingers, then he took it to the forest and first thing in the morning, before the Bodhisatta had chanted his spells, the hunter snapped his fingers.
-Desire rose in the Bodhisatta’s heart and he went off to find the female, and when he found her he got caught in the hunter’s net.
+Desire rose in the Bodhisatta’s heart and he went off to find the female; and when he found her, he got caught in the hunter’s net.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples began lusting for a woman he saw wearing beautiful clothes and had thus stopped focusing on studying dharma.
 The Buddha told this story so the disciple knew it was very easy to be led astray by women and it had even happened to himself in the past.

 The final king was an earlier birth of Ananda, one of the Buddha’s top disciples.